 Understanding the /etc/passwd File

-Each entry in the /etc/passwd
+Each entry in the /etc/passwd file has the format:

 user:password:UID:GID:comment:home:shell